janpipek/py42195/README.md

 # py42195

 Tiny library in pure Python to help you keep in (running) pace.
+It defines classes for Distance, Pace, Duration and Speeds, together with (hopefully) complete arithmetics capabilities and string IO, both in metric and imperial unit systems.

 ## Installation